hackbg/fadroma/agent/README.md

 `uploaded` property or the return value of the `upload()` method.

-If a WASM binary is not present (`template.artifact` is empty), but a source and a builder are present, this will also try to build the contract.
+If a WASM binary is not present (`template.artifact` is empty), but a source and a compiler are present, this will also try to build the contract.

 ```typescript
 // TODO